galaxy-iuc/standards/docs/best_practices/tool_xml.rst

 Dynamic Options
 ---------------

-Certain options such as “Advanced Options” should be a select box and not a boolean.
+Certain options such as "Advanced Options" should be a select box and not a boolean.
 A checkbox is not expected to change the content of the mask from a user point of view.